Can you see lobsters while snorkeling Aruba’s reefs?

 What types of lobsters live in Aruba’s waters?

-Lobsters favour protective structures where they can hide from predators during daylight hours.
-Rocky outcroppings, coral reef formations, underwater caves, and shipwrecks provide ideal habitat.
-The famous SS Antilla shipwreck offers particularly promising lobster-spotting opportunities, as the wreck’s numerous crevices and shadowy spaces create perfect daytime hideouts for these shy creatures.
-Coral reef areas with plenty of ledges and overhangs also attract lobsters seeking shelter.
+Caribbean spiny lobsters favour protective structures where they can hide from predators during daylight hours.
+Rocky outcroppings, coral reef formations, underwater caves, and shipwrecks provide ideal habitat for these nocturnal crustaceans.
+The famous SS Antilla shipwreck offers particularly promising lobster-spotting opportunities, as this 400-foot German cargo vessel creates numerous crevices and shadowy spaces that serve as perfect daytime hideouts for these shy creatures.
+Coral reef areas around Boca Catalina and other protected sites with plenty of ledges and overhangs also attract lobsters seeking shelter from predators and strong currents.

 How can you increase your chances of spotting lobsters while snorkeling?